Hrotsvitha: Liber Secundus

 The Book of Drama presents a Roman Catholic alternative to Terence.
 These are the six plays: "Gallicanus", "Dulcitius", "Calimachus", "Abraham", "Pafnutius", and "Sapientia".
 They are essentially love stories, written in prose, and are not so much dramas as "dialogues."
-Though initially considered medieval examples of closet drama, recent scholarship has shown that Hrotsvitha was associated with the theatrical exploits of the Ottonian court and, furthermore, within the context of the Gandersheim cloister, it's possible that her plays may have been staged or, at least, read aloud.
+Though initially considered medieval examples of closet drama, recent scholarship has shown that Hrotsvitha was associated with the theatrical exploits of the Ottonian court and, furthermore, within the context of the Gandersheim cloister, it is possible that her plays may have been staged or, at least, read aloud.

 As the earliest known woman writer in the German lands, Hrotsvitha was keenly aware that her gender made her writings less likely to be taken seriously than that of her male contemporaries.
-In the prologue to The Book of Legends, Hrotsvitha says: "Scorn he should not render at the writer's weaker gender/ Who these small lines had sung with a woman’s untutored tongue/ But rather should he praise the Lord’s celestial grace."
+In the prologue to The Book of Legends, Hrotsvitha says: "Scorn he should not render at the writer's weaker gender/ Who these small lines had sung with a woman's untutored tongue/ But rather should he praise the Lord's celestial grace."

 In general, Hrosvitha's plays were works of hagiography.
-She said the Passio Sancti Pelagii was derived from an eyewitness to the martyrdom of Pelagius of Cordova.
 All six speak to a consistent theme in Hrothsvitha's work, the virtue of virginity over temptation.

 Her plays contrast the chastity and perseverance of Christian women with Roman women, who were portrayed as weak and emotional.
-Hrotsvitha wrote her plays in response those of Terence, a popular Roman playwright who she thought unfairly represented women as immoral.
+Hrotsvitha wrote her plays in response to those of Terence, a popular Roman playwright who she thought unfairly represented women as immoral.
 She writes, "Wherefore I, the strong voice of Gandersheim, have not hesitated to imitate a poet (Terence) whose works are so widely read, my object being to glorify, within the limits of my poor talent, the laudable chastity of Christian virgins in that self-same form of composition which has been used to describe the shameless acts of licentious women."

 All these dramas serve a discreet purpose.
 "Gallicanus" and "Calimachus" focus on conversion, "Abraham" and "Pafnutius" tell stories of redemption and repentance, and "Dulcitius" and "Sapientia" tell stories of virgin martyrdom.
 Cumulatively they speak to the power of Christ and Christian values, which was Hrothsvitha's objective.
 They are known to have been performed many times since her death, the earliest confirmation of which was in Paris in 1888.

 She writes in her preface that her writing will appeal to many who are attracted by the charm of style.
 There are comedic elements, as in "Dulcitius", when the wicked blind governor stumbles among pots and pans, having attempted to molest three virgins.
 The women watch and laugh.
 Although they go on to become martyrs for their faith, they do so on their own terms.
 "Dulcitius" is the only one of Hrotsvitha's comedies which aligns with the modern comedic genre.